bostjanv/pairs/README.md

 # pairs
-Find all pairs of integers in a sorted array that sums to a given value.
+Find all pairs of integers in a sorted array that sum to a given value.

 Three different algorithms are implemented: